mozhu621/CV/content/authors/admin/_index.md

-I am currently a Second-year Phd student at the Singapore University of Technology and Design, under the joint supervision of Professor  [Roy Ka-Wei LEE](https://info.roylee.sg/).
+I am currently a Second-year Phd student at the Singapore University of Technology and Design, under the supervision of Professor  [Roy Ka-Wei LEE](https://info.roylee.sg/).
 My research interests lie in Natural Language Processing (NLP), Retrieval-Augmented Generation (RAG), and Stream Learning.
 {style="text-align: justify;"}